cambridge-cares/TheWorldAvatar/Agents/EmailAgent/README.md

 Be aware that the VERSION tag should match the current version of the software (which is listed within the `pom.xml` file).
 For more information on versioning, refer to the Wiki.

 + To build the image:
-  + `docker build --rm --no-cache -t email-agent:1.0.0-SNAPSHOT -f docker/Dockerfile .`
+  + `docker build --rm --no-cache -t docker.cmclinnovations.com/email-agent:1.0.0-SNAPSHOT -f docker/Dockerfile .`
 + To generate a container (i.e. run the image):
-  + `docker run -d -p 8099:8080 --restart always --name "email-agent" -it email-agent:1.0.0-SNAPSHOT`
+  + `docker run -d -p 8099:8080 --restart always --name "email-agent" -it docker.cmclinnovations.com/email-agent:1.0.0-SNAPSHOT`

 Alternatively, the provided `docker-compose.yml` file can be used to spin up a stack containing only the EmailAgent.
 This can be done using the `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate` command (adding `--build` if the Image needs to be rebuilt before starting the stack).

+For experienced Docker developers, a bash script  has been provided(`quick-build.sh`) that allows all stages of the build to be cached and used to speed up future builds.